 - What is a Paywall?

-A paywall is employed by a publisher online to restrict access to content.
+A paywall is employed by a content producer online to restrict access to their content.

 2. What are the different types of Paywalls?

 Just as there isn’t one type of content-producer, there isn’t just one type of paywall.
 4 high level models of paywall exist; soft/freemium, metered, hard and dynamic, although other forms are beginning to emerge and two models can be combined into a hybrid paywall.